cybercongress/cyber/pages/introduction to bostrom for ai geeks.md

 	- we describe and implemented extremely dynamic, collective computation architecture
 	- for predicting probability of information [[observation]]
 	- and defined the most simple possible inference system on top
-	- this technology of [[probabilistic collective computations]] have been created by us since 2016
+	- technology of [[probabilistic collective computations]] have been created by us since 2016
-	- and we can proudly say that we are leading decentralized ai field on [[cyber]] foundations
+	- we can proudly say that we are leading decentralized ai field on [[cyber]] foundations
 	- we believe the thing we have born is powerful enough to bootstrap new kind of [[civilization]]
 	- so we inviting you to the journey of creating open, fair and superintelligent society with us
 - ## [[join]]